verrazzano/docs/content/en/docs/uninstall/backup/restore.md

         --values mysql-values.yaml
 ```

-At this point the MySQL cluster will be recreated and restored from the backup along with the PVC's we cleaned up earlier.
+Now, the MySQL cluster will be recreated and restored from the backup, along with the PVCs that were cleaned up previously.

 ## Rancher restore